Jadacumber/ElainesHolidayTreats.github.io/README.md

-# WebsiteOfResources
+# Elaine's Holiday Treats
-This will be a website of resources for those that want to get started in Computer Science.
+This is a website I created for entrance into a High School Technology Academy.